-The 2016 CEG Symposium will honor the 2015 CEG awardees and feature a keynote address on Why Won’t They Talk?
+The 2016 CEG Symposium honored the 2015 CEG awardees and featured a keynote address on Why Won’t They Talk?
 Using Discussion to Facilitate Learning by Jay Howard, Professor of Sociology and Dean, College of Liberal Arts and Sciences at Butler University.

 The 2015 CEG Symposium honored the 2015 CEG awardees and featured a keynote address on Applying SOTL to Quickly Make Major Improvements in the Curriculum by Craig E. Nelson, Professor Emeritus of Biology at Indiana University.

 The 2014 CEG Symposium honored the 2014 CEG awardees and featured a keynote address on Calibrated Peer Review: Not Just Writing in the Discipline by Arlene Russell, Senior Lecturer, Department of Chemistry and Biochemistry and Department of Education, UCLA.

 The 2013 CEG Symposium honored the 2012 CEG awardees and featured a keynote address by Brian Coppola, award-winning Arthur F. Thurnau Professor of Chemistry from the University of Michigan, titled Lessons from Three Decades of Subversion.